Food Addiction as a Substance and a Process Addiction

 “I don’t have an off switch.”

 This resonates deeply with me.
-Even after eleven years of abstinence, I still find that eating puts me "in the zone"—a dissociative, hypnotic state where pain, tension, headaches, and worries temporarily vanish.
-I'm totally absorbed in the YUM of the food.
+Even after twelve years of abstinence from trigger foods and volume, I still find that eating puts me "in the zone"—a dissociative, hypnotic state where pain, tension, headaches, and worries temporarily vanish.
+I'm totally absorbed in the YUM of the food and the suspension of time and space during the process of eating.

 In my experience, this compulsive relationship with eating feels biological more than psychological.
-It’s almost like a form of neurodivergence, a kind of rigidity in my brain wiring.
+It’s almost like a form of neurodivergence, a kind of internal rigidity.
 Once I start eating, I get stuck in that mode and can’t stop.
-Mindfulness and embodiment training over the years have helped me re-discover my hunger signals.
+Mindfulness and embodiment training over the years have helped me discover my hunger signals.
 I now have a sense of when my body is full and when I should stop eating.
 In other words, my satiety hormones are working.
 But my brain still switches into "eating mode," and there’s a disconnect between those systems.
-So I keep eating, thinking, “You should stop now.
+So I keep eating, thinking (and sensing), “You should stop now.
 This is too much.”
-I'm fully aware and embodied in that process.
+I'm fully aware and embodied in that process but clearly some form of disconnection is active.
+I feel that this is a deep biological pattern.
+Knowing what I know about my childhood and the lack of attunement and connection my little one experienced, I can see how compulsive eating became a connection, an attachment, a bond.
+Stopping eating would mean stopping the connection - and who knows when it will return!
+This is such an intricate survival mechanism, and hunger hormones, I sense, are just one part of the story.

 Despite having done extensive training in yoga, mindfulness, and other body-based therapies—and feeling well-connected to my body since early recovery—I still find I can’t regulate the amount I eat over the long term without weighing and measuring.
+I can do it here and there, but not consistently over the long-term.
+There is a mental process that creeps back in when I prepare my food.
+A part which says "no, I think that's not quite enough, let's just have a bit more".
+This then opens the floodgates to growing portion sizes over time, until I'm back in eating beyond fullness.
 (I can notice that “not enough dysmorphia” in other areas of my life too.
 For example, I tend to over-water my plants or overestimate how long it takes me to do things or get to places).

 Of course, portion control isn’t necessary for everyone.
-I’ve seen many people successfully (re)train their hunger and satiety cues, learning to stop eating comfortably when their body signals fullness.
+I’ve seen many people successfully train their hunger and satiety cues, learning to stop eating comfortably when their body signals fullness.

 As a therapist, I’m always inspired by the phenomenology of recovery.
-Recovery from food addiction and binge eating is highly individual, full of trial and error.
-This applies to finding the right food plan, deciding how to structure meals, and learning how to manage portions.
+Recovery from food addiction and compulsive eating is highly individual, full of trial and error.
+This applies to finding the right food plan, deciding how to structure meals, and learning how to manage portions and (re)building interoceptive awareness.
 And that makes sense because food is not something we can abstain from entirely.
-We need to eat, and we must learn to eat in a way that gradually sidelines the addiction.
+We need to eat, and we must learn to eat in a way that gradually calms the addiction.

 Categories: : Eating Disorders, Food Addiction